New Features in Syncrify 2.6Release date: July 07, 2011

 Versioning can be enabled or disabled on a per-user basis.

-On client's end, versioning can be further narrowed down to a profile level - meaning you can select the profiles for which versioning is enabled.
-Allowing users to create versions for certain types of files but not others.
+you can select the profiles for which versioning is enabled.
+This allows users to create versions for certain types of files but not others.

 Follow the steps below to enable versioning on the client's end